Agency Problems and Adversarial Bilevel Optimization under Uncertainty and Cyber Threats: Abstract

 \section{Abstract}

-We study an agency problem between a holding company and its subsidiary, exposed to cyber threats that affect the overall value of the subsidiary.
-The holding company seeks to design an optimal incentive scheme to mitigate these losses.
+We study an agency problem between a leader (the principal) seeking to design an optimal incentive scheme to a follower (the agent) to increase the value of a risky project subjected to accidents and volatility uncertainty.
+The agency problem is formulated as a max-min bilevel stochastic control problem with accidents and ambiguity.
+We show that the problem of the follower is reduced to solve a second order BSDE with jumps, reducing the problem of the leader to solve an integro-partial Hamilton–Jacobi–Bellman–Isaacs (HJBI) equation. { By extending stochastic Perron's method to our setting, we obtain viscosity sub- and supersolution envelopes for the Principal's integro-HJBI equation.
+Under an additional comparison principle in a suitable polynomial-growth class, these envelopes coincide and the Principal's value is identified with the unique viscosity solution.} The holding company seeks to design an optimal incentive scheme to mitigate these losses.
 In response, the subsidiary selects an optimal cybersecurity investment strategy, modeled through a stochastic epidemiological SIR (Susceptible-Infected-Recovered) framework.
-The cyber threat landscape is captured through an L-hop risk framework with two primary sources of risk: (i) internal risk propagation via the contagion parameters in the SIR model, and (ii) external cyberattacks from a malicious external hacker.
+The cyber threat landscape is captured through an L-hop risk framework with two primary sources of risk, internal risk propagation via the contagion parameters in the SIR model, and external cyberattacks from a malicious external hacker.
 The uncertainty and adversarial nature of the hacking lead to consider a robust stochastic control approach that allows for increased volatility and ambiguity induced by cyber incidents.
-The agency problem is formulated as a max-min bilevel stochastic control problem with accidents.
-First, we derive the incentive compatibility condition by reducing the subsidiary’s optimal response to the solution of a second-order backward stochastic differential equation with jumps.
-Next, we demonstrate that the principal’s problem can be equivalently reformulated as an integro-partial Hamilton–Jacobi–Bellman–Isaacs (HJBI) equation.
-By extending the stochastic Perron’s method to our setting, we show that the value function of the problem is the unique viscosity solution to the resulting integro partial HJBI equation.
+We illustrate our results with numerical simulations showing how the contracting mechanism enhances the quality of a cluster under cyber threats.